shoebot/shoebot/doc/source/commands.rst

 .. py:function:: run(inputcode, iterations=None, run_forever=False, frame_limiter=False)

-    Executes the contents of a Nodebox or Shoebot script in the current surface's context.
+    Executes the contents of a Shoebot script in the current surface's context.

 Classes